Zoom Integration setup

 • Enable transcriptions - Select whether to use Zoom transcription when uploading the content.

-Based on cms_user_id - If using SAML mapping in Zoom, Kaltura can also match the CMS user ID provided by Zoom mapping.
-How meeting participants should be handled:
+Based on cms_user_id (SAML mapping) - Select this option if you're using SAML mapping in Zoom and want Kaltura to match users based on the CMS user ID provided by Zoom.

 • Add as co-publishers